When does the UKCA mark become mandatory?

 The UKCA marking can be used from 1st January 2021.
 However, CE marking will continue to be accepted until the end of 2021.

-The UKCA mark must be applied from this date if your product requires a third-party UK conformity assessment, or if an approved UK body has carried out a conformity assessment and the files have not been transferred from the body to a recognised EU body before 1st January 2021.
+The UKCA mark must be applied from this date if your product requires a third-party UK conformity assessment, or if an approved UK body has carried out a conformity assessment and the files have not been transferred from the body to a recognized EU body before 1st January 2021.

 From 1st January 2022 only products with the UKCA mark will be accepted in England, Wales and Scotland.